It's common for clients to make the same EQL requests. Pathom can leverage this and

 curl --location --request POST 'http://localhost:13337' \

-I used EDN fore readability, but you should use application/transit+json (with transit data) for performance
+I used EDN fore readability, but you should use application/transit+json

 and to support the custom handlers for resolvers and mutations.